imdat1/Course-Helper/python-service/README.md

 ```
 7. Start the Celery task broker by running "celery -A celery_worker worker --loglevel=info --hostname=workerName"
 8. Start the FastAPI app by running "uvicorn main:app --reload"

+#### Windows Development Specifics

+To run locally on Windows, you'll have to individually install these apps: \
+    libgl1 \
+    libglib2.0-0 \
+    poppler-utils \
+    tesseract-ocr \
+    libreoffice \

+You'll also have to configure Windows PATHS.
+Specifically, if you don't configure the path for LibreOffice (usually "C:\Program Files\LibreOffice\program"), then uploads for DOCX and PPTX
+won't work.
+Reason?
+CMD for LibreOffice in Linux is "libreoffice", while in Windows it's "soffice".

 #### How to Run it Using Docker Compose